GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## First Test!

-And now the moment of truth: let’s see if it works *without* Envoy before moving on!
-This will require us to get the IP address and mapped port number for our `usersvc` service.
-Since we’re using Google Container Engine, we'll use the following monstrosity to get a neatly-formed URL to the load balancer created for the `usersvc`:
+And now the moment of truth: make sure it works *without* Envoy before moving on!
+You'll need the IP address and mapped port number for our `usersvc` service.
+Using Google Container Engine, the following monstrosity will build a neatly-formed URL to the load balancer created for the `usersvc`:

 ```
 USERSVC_IP=$(kubectl get svc usersvc -o jsonpath='{.status.loadBalancer.ingress[0].ip}')